Within most organizations, there are several teams that can (and do) make updates to web pages.

 Have we convinced you to try Content Guard?

-Here’s the good news: All current seoClarity clients can receive a 14-day access trial (just reach out to your Client Success Manager).
+Here’s the good news: All current seoClarity clients can receive a 14-day free trial (just reach out to your Client Success Manager).

 If you’re not a current client, there’s good news for you, too: Schedule a quick chat to see not only Content Guard, but other areas of the platform that can provide value to your organic search program.